TomLouisKeller/contractions/README.md

 [![MIT licensed][mit-badge]][mit-url]

-`Contractions` is a rust library to handle contractions in English.
+`contractions` is a rust library to handle contractions in English.
 So far only data sets to expand contractions are implemented.

 Expands "I’m" to "I am" etc.